B-Kiraly/Benndots-HGengine-ROMhack/README.md

 * Fix remaining level 0 moves in learnsets (not currently supported by HGengine, hitmons & a few others still need to be done)
 * Work on more species learnsets that I haven't fully constructed (Zubat line, sentret line)
 * Add more missing info to this documentation
+* Wild pokemon water encounters (Finneon needs to be added)
-* Finish/finalized wild pokemon encounters (Caves and bodies of water remaining mostly at this point)
+* Wild pokemon cave/dungeon encounters
-* Custom trainer editing?
-New evo methods?
+* Continue custom trainer editing (finish gym leaders / elite four)

 ## Ideas